The Fisher-Rao Loss for Learning under Label Noise: Learning for Classification

 defined for $x>0$ and $q \in \R$.
 In particular, for $q \in \left[0, 1\right)$, this is the loss function proposed in~\cite{zhang2018}, where it was defined in terms of the negative Box-Cox transformation\footnote{ It should be noted that our parameter~$q$ used in \eqref{eq:q-loss} corresponds to the parameter $1-q$ used in~\cite{zhang2018}. }, and given by

 to which we refer as \emph{$q$-cross entropy} loss ($q$-CE).
 Interestingly, as remarked in~\cite{zhang2018}, for $q=0$, it coincides with the MAE loss, and, for $q=1$, with the CE loss.

-The main contribution of this work is the study of the Fisher-Rao loss function, inspired by an information-geometric framework, cf. Section~\ref{sec:inf-geom}.
-This will be defined, up to multiplicative constant, as the square of the Fisher-Rao distance in the manifold of discrete distributions.
+The main contribution of this work is the study of the Fisher--Rao loss function, inspired by an information-geometric framework, cf. Section~\ref{sec:inf-geom}.
+This will be defined, up to multiplicative constant, as the square of the Fisher--Rao distance in the manifold of discrete distributions.
 Taking the square is reasonable, as other loss functions, such as the MSE and $q$-CE losses, behave, at least locally, as squared distances.
-Using~\eqref{eq:fisher-raor-dist}, we can compute
+Using~\eqref{eq:Fisher--Raor-dist}, we can compute